CY83R-3X71NC710N/TeleSync/README.md

 Running a powershell window in the folder simply run python download.ps1

+# Can you set two different passwords on the same file?:

+You can if the file is large enough to be split meaning it must be over 1.9GB this means that it is possible to set a password for the file before splitting and a password for the split files.

 # Resources:
 ```
 https://7-zip.org/download.html (Install on windows before running script this is used for the file operations)